 2. A Challenge

 You don’t just feel a sense of accomplishment when you arrive in Santiago, you feel it every day, for 34 days! (or however long it takes you!)
-Each day faces its own challenges, from the heat to blisters or if you had to push yourself to do a few more kilometres to reach a bed for the night.
+Each day faces its own challenges, from the heat to blisters or if you have to push yourself to do a few more kilometers to reach a bed for the night.
 800km can seem daunting and unachievable, but just like in life, everything we want to achieve is one step at a time; the Camino echoes this perfectly.

 3. Can Help Direct Your Life